-- 1) Must be sought from, and agreed to by, the module Tutor before the assessment due date/submission deadline; - Should be no longer than two working days past the assessment due date/submission deadline; - 3) Are given at the discretion of the Tutor; - 4) The Tutor should keep a record of extensions granted and the reason for the extension to ensure consistency and fairness in these decisions; - 5) No short-term extension will be granted beyond the end of the semester in which the assessment is scheduled, unless authorised by the Dean.
+- 1) Short term extensions: - a) must be requested from and agreed to by the module Tutor, or delegated authority, before the assessment due date/submission deadline - b) should be no longer than two working days past the assessment due date/submission deadline - c) are given at the discretion of the Tutor or delegated authority. - The Tutor or delegated authority must keep a record of extensions granted and the reason for the extension to ensure consistency and fairness in these decisions. - 3) The Programme Committee may consider a short term extension of up to five working days past the assessment due date/submission deadline on a case by case basis.
+In such instances, the extension: - a) must be requested by the student in writing before the assessment due date/submission deadline - b) must be supported by the module Tutor or delegated authority. - 4) No extension will be granted beyond the end of the semester in which the assessment is scheduled, unless authorised by the Dean.